Smart Goals: Why Is Goal Setting Important?

 You may find that it is easier to start at the 40-year mark, and then work backwards.
 Work out what steps would be needed to achieve your 40-year goal.
 Spread them out over your planning time and be willing to take every step to achieve your end result.

 Setting and achieving smart goals help you to create a stronger character.
-It is always helpful to remember that our brain cannot entertain both positive and negative thoughts at the same time.
+Remember your brain can’t entertain positive and negative thoughts at the same time.
 If you stay positive you will dispel negative thought patterns.
-Don’t give up, even if you come across little obstacles that get in the way of your goals.
+Don’t give up!
+Even when you come across obstacles that get in the way of your goals.

 Focus on finding a solution, rather than focusing on the problem and utilize a positive response.
 Focusing on finding solutions enables you to put your brain to work, to find ways around things.
 If you just see an obstacle as a problem and just accept that life has dealt you a blow, and let it stop you in your tracks– you will never learn and grow.
 Remember that children learn to walk by falling over.
 Focus on the long-term achievements that you want to fulfil, and it will be easier to overcome your problems.